dekelpilli/campaign4/README.md

 - Vials are consumable items that alter the behaviour of modifiers on your items.
 These can either be drunk to apply an effect on you, or applied to an item's modifiers to alter their behaviour.
 - Vials applied to items also alter mods added after the vial was applied.
 - There is no limit to the number of vials on an item/player, and vials apply in any order the player chooses.
+- Each vial type can be applied no more than once on a character or item.
 - Vials on a player are calculated after vials on items.

 ### Helmets